 Unlike Mercedes whose system stalls the front wing to balance the aero when the DRS rear wing is used in qualifying (and the race); The Lotus system is passive and not linked to an external switch.
 Instead the system uses increasing airspeed to send more flow to slots under the wing to stall the airflow and reduce drag (and downforce).
 Having the passive system means that the Lotus device can be used to stall the wing above a certain speed on every lap, meaning the small c5-8kmh speed advantage is available on every straight and fast corner.
 With the system being tuned to airspeed, the wing can be designed to stall at speeds high enough to allow fast corners to be taken with the rear wing stalled.
 At these speeds the diffuser provides enough downforce for cornering and the rear wing in not required for aero load.
 Typically teams will want this stalling to occur at speeds of over 250kmh.

-The system is formed of two roll hoop inlets feeding a central duct, and then the “L” shaped duct tees off the central duct to blow the rear wing.
-The inlets are clearly visible either side of, and slightly behind the roll hoop inlet, they are reminiscent of the 2010 Renault F-Duct, although they are permanently bonded to the roll hoop structure, so even when the car is running without the device, they are still in place.
-These inlets form ducts that pass up and over the airbox snorkel to merge into a single duct that then passes down the back of the airbox.
+The system is formed of two roll hoop inlets feeding a fluid switch, and then two ducts tee off, one to exit nuetrally and one “L” shape duct to blow the rear wing.
+The inlets are clearly visible either side of, and slightly behind the roll hoop inlet, they are reminiscent of the 2010 F-Duct, although they are permanently bonded to the roll hoop structure, so even when the car is running without the device, they are still in place.
+These inlets form ducts that pass up and over the airbox snorkel to merge into a single duct that then passes down to the fluid switch above airbox.
 Indeed the pictures from Spa show that part of this duct is bonded to the airbox before a tail section of duct is bolted to it.
-This is where the complexity of the central duct is hidden; as we can see the duct splits again into two above the airbox, with one exit above the other.
+This is where the other conenctions to the fluid switch is hidden; as we can see the fluid switch splits into two exit above the airbox, with one exit above the other.
 The outlets are formed by machined metal flanges, to ensure that the connection to the subsequent duct work is air tight.
-One further curiosity ahead of these two outlets is a stepped feature in the ducts profile, this may be crucial to the airflow towards these two flanged outlets at different airspeeds.
-How the two outlets are then linked to the final duct that exits over the beam wing and the “L” duct leading up to the rear wing are yet to be seen.
-So we can only speculate how the diversion of flow into the “L” duct works.

-The tail of the central duct exits over the centre of the beam wing, a small Y75 winglet (monkey seat) is formed around the exit to recue pressure at its trailing edge.
+The neutral duct exits over the centre of the beam wing, a small Y75 winglet (monkey seat) is formed around the exit to reduce pressure at its trailing edge.
 Visible inside the exit of this duct is a smaller duct exiting within, so the apparently large cross section central duct may be a double walled structure housing two exit ducts.

-Teed off from the central duct is the “L” duct, this is far smaller in cross section than the central duct, and would offer a lot of resistance to airflow, most likely to encourage airflow at lower speeds to pass into the central ducts exit, rather than up to the rear wing
+Teed off from the from the fluid switch duct is the “L” duct, this is far smaller in cross section than the central duct, and would offer a lot of resistance to airflow, most likely to encourage airflow at lower speeds to pass into the neutral ducts exit, rather than up to the rear wing

 The “L” shaped duct has the 90 degree bend, not for aero reasons, but as a workaround to the zone ahead of the rear wing not being allowed to have bodywork.
 This was part of the 2010 F-Duct ban on bodywork (shark fins and F-Ducts) reaching the rear wing.